 Cartography takes over

-For weeks I sat in front of the fridge with a pen, freehanding North America.
+For weeks I sat in front of the fridge with a pen, free-handing North America.
 And the western spine of South America.
 And an inset map of New Zealand… because, why not?
 I loved doing it, and swore I’d do something bigger when I had the chance.

 The North America map begins

 Using a projector, I traced out its coastlines and borders and began drawing.
 It was big: 1.5 x 1.2 metres (5 x 4 feet).
-I used a simple perspective projection, just Google Earth zoomed out.
+I used a slightly modified perspective projection, just Google Earth zoomed out.
 Predicting it'd take six months again, I got a part-time job at a local school and tackled the map in my spare time.

 It progressed reasonably fast at first.
 But my skills kept improving, as did my mind for geography.
 I learned that no place could be rushed.
 Drawing real places comes with a responsibility you must take seriously.
-These aren’t just abstract pretty pictures, nor do you want them to be cartoony.
-You’re making art out of people’s homes!
+These aren’t just abstract pretty pictures, nor do I want them to be cartoony.
+I'm making art out of people’s homes!
 Places are complicated, and place is integral to who we are.
 It's hard to define right or wrong with map art, but you must proceed with care and patience.

 The map grows

-Around the same time, I quit my day job and began visiting North America again.
-It started with attending NACIS 2016 in Colorado, after which I started giving frequent talks about the works.
-Since 2017, I have presented dozens of times, from elementary schools to Stanford University, National Geographic, The Washington Post, The New York Times, the map societies of Chicago, NYC and Boston, as well as conferences such as NACIS, GNSI, and the Tokyo ICC.
+Around the same time, I began visiting North America again.
+It started by attending NACIS 2016 in Colorado, after which I started giving frequent talks about the works.
+Since 2017, I have presented countless times, from elementary schools to Stanford University, National Geographic, The Washington Post, The New York Times, the map societies of Chicago, NYC and Boston, as well as conferences such as NACIS, GNSI, and the Tokyo ICC.
 Various videos of my presentations can be found here.